Pisgah phase: Location

 The archeological phase is applied to a 14000 sqmi region in the South Appalachian geologic province.
 On the rim of the region during an earlier phase, the sites were occupied for rather short periods, with the interior of the region having sites occupied throughout the phase.
 Between about 1000 and 1250 CE, the region of northeastern Tennessee, Western North Carolina, and northwestern South Carolina was a sub-regional development of a local Woodland period population who incorporated characteristics from the larger Mississippian culture.

 The villages ranged from about a quarter of an acre to 6 acre, with lesser complexity and a cultural pattern that does not compare in size to larger Mississippian sites that developed to the south and west of here.
 However, the Mississippian cultural pattern influence is seen in evidence from sites as far north as Lee County, Virginia, and south to Oconee County, South Carolina.
 The settlements in the South Appalachian area were characterized by construction of single earthen platform mounds at the center of the villages, rather than by larger complexes of multiple mounds and dense population.

 The Pee Dee culture, primarily occupying territory in present-day North Carolina, expressed Pisgah cultural traits.
-Their descendants are now based in South Carolina, along the Pee Dee River.